July is National Minority Mental Health Awareness Month

-July was designated as Minority Mental Health Awareness Month to bring awareness to the unique struggles that minority groups face in regard to mental illness.
-Mental health conditions do not discriminate based on race, color, gender or identity.
+July was designated as Minority Mental Health Awareness Month to bring awareness to the unique struggles that minority groups face regarding mental illness.
+Mental health conditions do not discriminate based on race, color, gender, or identity.
 Anyone can experience the challenges of mental illness regardless of their background.
 Mental health includes emotional, psychological, and social well-being.
 It affects how we think, feel, and act.
 It also helps determine how we handle stress, relate to others, and make healthy choices.

 Children’s Mental Health

 Mental health in childhood means reaching developmental and emotional milestones, learning healthy social skills, and coping when there are problems.
 Mentally healthy children have a positive quality of life and can function well at home, in school, and their communities.
 Mental disorders among children are described as serious changes in the way children typically learn, behave, or handle their emotions, which cause distress and problems getting through the day.

 What are the symptoms of childhood mental disorders?

 Symptoms of mental disorders change over time as a child grows, and may include difficulties with how a child plays, learns, speaks, and acts or how the child handles their emotions.
 Symptoms often start in early childhood, although some disorders may develop during the teenage years.
 The diagnosis is often made in the school years and sometimes earlier.

 Childhood mental disorders can be treated and managed.
 There are many treatment options based on the best and most current medical evidence, so parents and doctors should work closely with everyone involved in the child’s treatment — teachers, coaches, therapists, and other family members.
 Taking advantage of all the resources available will help parents, health professionals, and educators guide the child towards success.

 Mental illness is a condition that affects a person’s thinking, feeling, or mood.
 Such conditions may affect someone’s ability to relate to others and function each day.
 Each person will have different experiences, even people with the same diagnosis.